MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/container-networking/network-isolation-security.md

 # Network Isolation and Security

 ## Isolation with Network namespaces
 Each container endpoint is placed in its own __network namespace__.
 The management host vNIC and host network stack are located in the default network namespace.
-In order to enforce network isolation between containers on the same host, a network namespace is created for each Windows Server and Hyper-V Container into which the network adapter for the container is installed.
+In order to enforce network isolation between containers on the same host, a network namespace is created for each Windows Server container into which the network adapter for the container is installed.
 Windows Server containers use a Host vNIC to attach to the virtual switch.
-Hyper-V Containers use a Synthetic VM NIC (not exposed to the Utility VM) to attach to the virtual switch.
+Hyper-V isolated containers use a Synthetic VM NIC (not exposed to the Utility VM) to attach to the virtual switch.

 ![text](media/network-compartment-visual.png)